 Noise is ubiquitous in nature and engineering systems that are all inherently nonlinear.
 Uncertain disturbances or noises on nonlinear dynamical systems often evoke some unexpected and even coherent responses.
-Various noise-induced behaviors have been found, such as noise-induced chaos [Zhang, Tabata, Tsuchiya, 2011; Tel and Lai, 2010],stochastic bifurcation [Malick and Marcq, 2003; Xu, He, Fang, 2003],noise-induced intermittency [Kraut and Feudel, 2003], noise-induced hopping [Arecchi, Badii and Politi, 1985; Kraut and Feudel, 2002] and so on.
+Various noise-induced behaviors have been found, such as noise-induced chaos [Zhang, et al., 2011; Tél and Lai, 2010], stochastic bifurcation [Malick and Marcq, 2003; Xu, He and Fang, 2003], noise-induced intermittency [Suso and Ulrike, 2003; Bashkirtseva and Ryashko, 2013], noise-induced hopping [Arecchi, Badii and Politi, 1985; Suso and Ulrike, 2002] and so on.

-In [Thompson, Stewart, and Udea, 1994], the bifurcations of deterministic (dissipative) nonlinear dynamical systems are classified into three categories: safe, explosive and dangerous.
+In [Thompson, Stewart and Udea, 1994], the bifurcations of deterministic (dissipative) nonlinear dynamical systems are classified into three categories: safe, explosive and dangerous.
 The explosive bifurcations are defined as catastrophic global bifurcations with an abrupt enlargement of the attracting set but with no jump to remote disconnected attractor.
 The dangerous bifurcations are catastrophic bifurcations with blue-sky disappearance of the attractor with a sudden fast jump to a distant unrelated attractor.
 Undoubtedly, these two kinds of bifurcations have very important engineering meaning since they imply that abrupt and great change in the operation state of a machine or a system takes place with a continuous variation of a parameter that may even induce possible damage or destruction of the system.
-Since uncertain disturbance is usually unavoidable in real engineering environment, it is thus of great interest to exploit the quantitative prediction on responses of periodic attractors under noise excitation, and how to capture the transient responses of the noiseinduced large transition when such bifurcation occurs.
-They are the two purposes of the present paper.
+Since uncertain disturbance is usually unavoidable in real engineering environment, it is thus of great interest to exploit the condition when the bifurcations are induced by noise and the quantitative prediction that captures the transient responses of noise-induced large transition.
+Thees are the two purposes of the present paper.